-I’m dying to experience this centuries-old festival.
-No doubt a must, must see, so I’ve already diarised for the next one, that will take place in 2023.
+I can’t wait to experience this centuries-old festival for myself.
+No doubt a must, must-see, so I’ve already diarised for the next one, that will take place in 2023.

 Looking to plan a more extensive holiday to the area?
 Then click on the relevant link below in order to search and book Silver Coast hotels and accommodation.

-Are you pressed for time and rather considering a day trip to the Silver Coast?
+Are you pressed for time and rather considering a day trip from Lisbon to the Silver Coast?
 Then, perhaps a few day trips to key destinations may be a better bet for you.